pdarragh/parsing-with-zippers-paper-artifact/benchmark/README.md

 ### PDF Requirements

 The PDF generation requires LuaTeX.
-Any modern version of LuaTeX should be sufficient.
+Any modern version of LuaTeX with a full TeXLive installation should be sufficient.
 We used version 1.10.0.

 ## Running